jakuboskera/todo/README.md

 for this application, which can be used for managing a TODO instance.
 So you can create/update/delete a TODO tasks using Terraform manifests.

 1. Run TODO application localy using [docker-compose](#-run-in-docker-using-docker-compose)
 1. Go to <http://localhost:5000> and check that there are no tasks created
-1. Create this terraform manifest
+1. Create this terraform manifest to create two tasks

     ```hcl
     # main.tf